epogrebnyak/econometrics-navigator/README.md

 ## Tech stack

 I write in markdown and put documentation together into HTML using [sphinx](http://www.sphinx-doc.org/en/master/).
 The HTML output is pushed to Github Pages.
-I'm hopeful to produce a nicely looking PDF using [pandoc](https://pandoc.org/) and LaTeX.
+I'm hopeful to produce a nicely looking PDF.

+Run `pip install --upgrade -r requirements.txt` to install dependencies.